-The Phase 2 clinical trial design is structured as a randomized, controlled Phase 2 trial of the efficacy and safety of ibezapolstat compared to vancomycin in the treatment of CDI in a total of up to 84 evaluable patients (Phase 2a; up to 20 patients; Phase 2b; 64 patients).
-Phase 2a was designed to enroll up to 20 patients with a data review planned by a Trial Oversight Committee after 10 patients completed the trial.
-All 10 patients enrolled in the trial met the study's primary and secondary efficacy endpoints of Clinical Cure at the end of treatment and sustained Clinical Cure of no recurrence of CDI at the 30-day follow-up visit.
-Ibezapolstat was well-tolerated, with no treatment-related serious adverse events reported in the trial.
-Segment 2a early and will advance to Segment 2b.
-These results also represent the first-ever clinical trial is designed as a 64-patient vancomycin-controlled efficacy study.
+The SAB noted that 10 out of 10 patients enrolled in the Phase 2a trial reached the Clinical Cure endpoint, defined in the study protocol as the resolution of diarrhea in the 24-hour period immediately before the end-of-treatment that is maintained for 48 hours after end of treatment.
+Such cure was sustained, meaning that the patients showed no sign of infection recurrence, for 30 days thereafter.
+This constitutes a 100% response rate for the primary and secondary endpoints of the trial.
+All 10 patients enrolled in the Phase 2a trial met the study's primary and secondary efficacy endpoints, namely, Clinical Cure at end of treatment and Sustained Clinical Cure of no recurrence of CDI at the 28-day follow-up visit.
+No treatment-related serious adverse events were reported by the investigators who enrolled patients in the trial.
+We believe these results represent the first-ever clinical data showing Pol IIIC has potential as a therapeutically-relevant antibacterial target.
+The Phase 2b portion of the Phase 2 clinical trial is designed as a 64-patient vancomycin- controlled efficacy study.
 32 of the patients will receive 450mg of ibezapolstat twice per day, and 32 of the patients will receive 125mg of vancomycin four times per day.
 Both groups of patients will receive this treatment for 10 days.
 Phase 2b is expected to begin in the second half of 2021.